Mbaye Diagne (footballer)

-Mbaye Diagne (born 28 October 1991) is a Senegalese professional footballer who plays as a striker for Süper Lig club Amed.
+Mbaye Diagne (born 28 October 1991) is a Senegalese professional footballer who plays as a striker for Süper Lig club Amedspor.

 Club career

 Early career

-Born in Dakar, Senegal, Diagne spent his early career in Italy, beginning in 2013, Diagne joined A.C.
-Bra, where he went on to score 23 goals in 29 Serie D matches.
+Born in Dakar, Senegal, Diagne spent his early career in Italy, beginning in 2013, Diagne joined AC Bra, where he went on to score 23 goals in 29 Serie D matches.

 Juventus

 Diagne was signed by manager Antonio Conte for Serie A champions Juventus in July 2013.
 On 13 September 2013, he was signed on loan by French club Ajaccio to gain further first team experience.
 Ajaccio were then managed by Italian manager Fabrizio Ravanelli (who was also a former teammate of Conte's).
 However, the loan didn't go as planned and Diagne failed to make a single first team appearance.

 Lierse loan

 Diagne was loaned out to Belgian club Lierse in January 2014, and made his debut on 31 January against Anderlecht, scoring in the 25th minute.
 He scored a hat-trick against Mons on 8 February in his next game for the club, ending with 2 goals in 1 games for the club.